Seahawks pre-draft position review: Futures of Carson, Penny could dictate what Seahawks do at running back

-To run or not too run is not the question when it comes to the Seahawks.
+To run or not to run is not the question when it comes to the Seahawks.

-As remains a heavily-debated topic in Seahawks fan circles, Seattle was again one of the most run-heavy teams in the NFL last season, running the ball on 48.2 percent of plays, fifth-highest in the NFL, behind Baltimore, San Francisco, Minnesota and Tennessee (and Pete Carroll would undoubtedly note that all five of those teams made the playoffs).
+Always a heavily debated topic in Seahawks fan circles, Seattle was again one of the most run-heavy teams in the NFL last season, running the ball on 48.2 percent of its plays, fifth-highest in the NFL, behind Baltimore, San Francisco, Minnesota and Tennessee (and Pete Carroll would undoubtedly note that all five of those teams made the playoffs).

-Which means the running back position is always going to be a focus of any offseason for Seattle in assuring not only is it fully stocked for the year upcoming but, ideally, for years going forward (and if possible, avoiding some of the scenarios of the past few years when the Seahawks have been forced to sign running backs off the street to fill in due to injuries).
+Which means the running-back position is always going to be a focus of any offseason for Seattle in assuring not only is it fully stocked for the year upcoming but, ideally, for years going forward (and if possible, avoiding some of the scenarios of the past few years when the Seahawks have been forced to sign running backs off the street to fill in due to injuries).

 As we continue our overview of Seahawks’ position groups heading into the draft, let’s look at the backfield.